tytydraco/yessleep/out/The_curse_that_my_grandfather_brought_on_our_family_is_after_me_and_I_think_I_wont_want_to_escape_it_ever_again.md

 “Just watch him,” I replied shortly and headed to the kitchen to pick up food orders.

-As soon as I entered the kitchen, the young assistant cook, Enrique, came running and crashed into me.
+As soon as I entered the kitchen, the young assistant cook, Henry, came running and crashed into me.

 “Watch it, kid,” I said.

-“Sorry, Steve,” Enrique replied cheerfully and ran off.
+“Sorry, Steve,” Henry replied cheerfully and ran off.
 He was clearly in a hurry.

 Everything in the dining area seemed normal.
 The man in the suit was gone.
 I found Gary.